 The Development Plan proposes vehicle access via a single access point from Alvina Street.
-Residents and their visitors will be afforded vehicular access to future dwellings via a principal 'ring road' on the Site's perimeter, with a secondary connector road running through the centre of the Site and providing access to the rear of the central dwellings.
+Residents and their visitors will be afforded vehicular access to future dwellings via a principal 'ring road' on the site's perimeter, with 'Centre Lane' running through the centre of the site and providing access to the rear of the centrally located dwellings.
 The internal street network is proposed to operate as a low speed 'shared zone' and will be signposted accordingly.
 It is proposed that on-street visitor car parking will be provided throughout the street network.